outde-xyz/website/content/Tutorials/latex_petpeeves.md

 In comparison to LaTeX, TikZ feels a lot more like an actual programming language, so there's a much higher risk to write working but really nasty code.
 Getting proficient with TikZ is hard, the manual is over a 1000 pages by now.
 But I think there's some general design principles that even newbies can follow easily and that make TikZ code a lot more fun to work with.
-So the next time we return to LaTeX, be prepared for some unsolicited TikZ advice by yours truly.
+So the next time we return to LaTeX (and I'm not saying that's anytime soon), be prepared for some unsolicited TikZ advice by yours truly.

 In the meantime, feel free to share your personal LaTeX pet peeves in the comments section.
 There's so many subtle issues, I'm sure there's some common mistakes that I still make myself.